ElektraInitiative/libelektra/doc/contrib/recording.md

 The core recording feature has two main components:

-1. Recording C API: Implements everything the tooling needs.
+1. Recording C API (`libelektra-record`): Implements everything the tooling needs.
-2. Recording Plugin: Gets loaded as a hook plugin, calculates the changes and persists the diff.
+2. Recording Plugin (`libelektra-recorder`): Gets loaded as a hook plugin, calculates the changes and persists the diff.

 Furthermore, for the export we'll have two plugins.
 One for the Playbook and one for the Commands format.